dreamorosi/serverless-webhook-hashnode/README.md

 You can find more information about the event patterns in the [Amazon EventBridge documentation](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html).

-With EventBridge you can also create rule with different targets.
+With EventBridge you can also create rules with different targets.
 For example, you can create a rule that sends the event to an Amazon SQS, or even other API endpoints.
 For more information, see [Targets for Amazon EventBridge rules](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-targets.html).

 ## Cleanup

-To delete the resources created by the Hashbridge application, you can run the following command:
+To delete the resources created by the HashBridge application, you can run the following command:

 ```bash
 npm run cdk destroy -- --all